jerrytifleboyer/stockspy/readme.md

-WELCOME TO THE STOCK CHECKER
+WELCOME TO THE STOCK CHECKER (deprecated)
 - this project was for fun to see if i could get text notifs on stock price movement

 -if anything is not working delete your ENV folder, reinstall the virtual ENV: